26 Things You Should Know (and Do) To Find a Full-Job on F1 Visa and OPT

 19. I know my interests, what should I do next?

-Instead, if you chase the dollars by doing the job you hate, you are not going to be successful at it.
+Instead, if you chasing the dollars by doing any job you hate, chase your passion and interests.

 20. What should I do to make more money?